echosprint/TabularTransformer/docs/getting-started.md

 income_dataset_path = ttf.prepare_income_dataset()
 ```

 TabularTransformer treats each column feature as either `Categorical` or `Numerical`.
 Here, we need to specify which columns fall into each category.
-For convenience, one of the lists can be left empty for convenience.
+For convenience, one of the lists can be left empty.
 In the snippet below, `numerical_cols` will includes all columns that are not specified as categorical.

 ```python